-- ConflictError Target object has changed between read and write operation - OverwriteError Saving a new object but it already existed delete
+- ConflictError Target object has changed between read and write operation - OverwriteError A new Item overwrites an existing one and raise_on_conflict=True.
+Note: this exception inherits from ConflictError delete

 DynamoDBModel.delete(raise_on_conflict=False)

 Delete the current object from the database.

 If the Item has been edited before the delete command is issued and raise_on_conflict=True then, ConflictError is raised.